 Half of this module is about modelling simple fluid flows; the other half is about mathematical methods.
-You'll learn how to solve ordinary and partial differential equations such as: Laplace's equation, the wave equation and the diffusion equation; some vector field theory; and Fourier analysis.
+You'll learn how to solve ordinary and partial differential equations such as Laplace's, the wave and the diffusion equation, some vector field theory, and Fourier analysis.
 The fluid mechanical aspects of the module will give you a good understanding of modelling in the context of fluids.
-To study this module you should have a sound knowledge of ordinary differential equations, vector calculus, multiple integrals, basic particle mechanics and some knowledge of partial differential equations and Fourier series as provided by the appropriate OU level 2 study.

 Course facts | |